 Ever heard of the so-called Konmari method of Marie Kondo?
 Netflix hero Marie Kondo is so popular that it has already become a verb.
 I Marie Kondo, You Marie Kondo and we all Marie Kondo.
-Something like that.
-Marie Kondo is a cleanup guru in the USA.
-Totally at ease she will go through your pile of clothes with and you can keep it whenever you feel a ‘spark of joy’, everything else you say ‘thank you’ and say goodbye to.
+Something like that… Marie Kondo is a cleanup guru in the USA.
+She will browse through your pile of clothes with complete ease, and you may retain an item anytime you sense a ‘spark of joy,’ however, everything else you must say ‘thank you’ and goodbye to.
 But there’s more!
-Learn how to make your wardrobe sustainable from Chiara Spruit.
-Our very own Dutch Marie Kondo.
+Learn how to make your wardrobe sustainable from our very own Dutch Marie Kondo, Chiara Spruit.

-I meet her during a circular fashion show at CIRCL and ask her a few questions about her way of working.
-First of all, she tells me where her name comes from.
+I met her during a circular fashion show at CIRCL and asked her a few questions about her way of working.
+First of all, she told me where her name comes from.
 She calls herself Indian in your closet.
-Indian, because she was adopted from Colombia and in your closet because that is her favorite place.
+Indian, because she was adopted from Colombia and in your closet because that is her favourite place.

 What are your tips & tricks that make people happy about their wardrobe again?

 The first step really starts with yourself, what kind of person are you and what suits you and what makes you happy?
 What are your strengths and lesser points?
 Then you may wonder if you are going to shop sustainably, vintage shopping, swapping, borrowing or all in a mix.
 In addition, I think it is important that people cherish what they have, but also realise that there is a story behind every item of clothing.
 A piece of clothing that you buy in the store usually has no story.
 I’m trying to explain to really look at a piece of clothing and find out what feeling you get from that piece; does it give you a ‘spark of joy’?
 Yes or no?